FoundationCryptoLabs/LiquiNFT/README.md

 # Relevant Transitions and Procedures

-LiquiNFT-FungibleToken.scilla caputres the business logic of fractionalising the NFT.
+LiquiShares.scilla caputres the business logic of fractionalising the NFT.

 1. The *Deposit_and_mint* transition handles conversion of ZRC1 to ZRC2 fractional shares.
 It first calls the *AuthorizedDepositNFT* procedure to approve & transfer the relevant NFT from the user to the contract.
 This requires the NFT contract address and the TokenID as params.